Understanding Map Layers in Builder

 If an analysis workflow is applied to your data, the layer displays the analyses nodes (A1, A2, B1, B2) that are applied to your layer.

 Analysis nodes act like sublayers in association with each map layer that they are applied to.
-You can automatically create a new layer from analysis results by clicking the analysis node (A1, B2) from the LAYERS pane, and dragging it above or below the selected layer to create a new layer.
+You can automatically create a new layer from analysis results by clicking the analysis node (A1, B2) from the LAYERS list, and dragging it above or below the selected layer to create a new layer.

 Similarly, you can click and drag the original source of data from a map layer to create a new layer.